 English.
 LT3 does not require that stories be formatted to American English, British English, Australian English, or any other standard, only that you are consistent in your use throughout your submission.
 Please indicate either in the file name or at the top of the manuscript which you are using for the editor's reference.

-Paragraphs.
-Be sure that there is a space between each paragraph (press <Enter> twice after each paragraph).
+Spacing/paragraphs.
+Documents should be single-spaced with a space between each paragraph (press <Enter> twice after each paragraph).
 Do not indent your paragraphs.
 Although Word settings allow you to set it to automatically add an empty space before or after paragraphs, it is easier for formatting later to make the spaces manually.

 All accepted manuscripts will be edited to adhere to house style and editorial preference, including the following: